PandaWood/ExceptionReporter.NET/README.md

 # Exception Reporter.NET
-Exception Reporter is a .NET component that shows a dialog with detailed information on an Exception and the application/system running it
+Exception Reporter is a .NET component that shows collects detailed information on an Exception and the application/system running it

 ### The nuget package